automl/amltk/docs/guides/scheduling.md

 For a complete reference, please see the [plugin reference page](../reference/scheduling/plugins.md).

 ### Call Limiter
-Perhaps one of the more useful plugins, at least when designing an AutoML System is the [`Limiter`][amltk.scheduling.plugins.Limiter] plugin.
-This can help you control both it's concurrency or the absolute limit of how many times a certain task can be successfully submitted.
+Perhaps one of the more useful plugins, at least when designing an AutoML System, is the [`Limiter`][amltk.scheduling.plugins.Limiter] plugin.
+This can help you control both its concurrency or the absolute limit of how many times a certain task can be successfully submitted.

 In the following contrived example, we will setup a `Scheduler` with 2 workers and attempt to submit a `Task` 4 times in rapid succession.
-However we have the constraint that we only ever want 2 of these tasks running at a given time.
+However, we have the constraint that we only ever want 2 of these tasks running at a given time.
 Let's see how we could achieve that.

 ```python exec="true" source="material-block" html="True" hl_lines="9"